tablelandnetwork/docs/docs/fundamentals/chains/filecoin.md

 #### Getting testnet funds

-1. Request testnet FIL from a faucet noted above
+Request testnet FIL from the faucet noted above—this should send funds directly to the identified wallet.